-Filing for Hardship with the IRS and Being Declared Uncollectible
+Filing for Hardship with the IRS: Being Declared Uncollectible

-- Other Income (pensions, annuities, social security, child support, alimony, investment income etc.)
+- Other income (pensions, annuities, social security payments, child support, alimony, investment income, etc.).

-- Bank and Financial Information (checking account, liquid assets, investment accounts, credit card accounts, insurance policies etc)
+- Bank and financial information (checking account statements, list of liquid assets, investment accounts, credit card statements, insurance policies, etc.).

-- Copy of monthly bills (three months worth), which can include:
+- Three months worth of copies of monthly bills and expenses which can include:

 - Apparel and Services

 - If disabled, you need to show proof such as hospital bills or government records.

 - Copies of your most recent tax return(s) (IRS Form 1040, 1040A or 1040EZ).
 In many cases, if you have unfiled tax returns, the IRS will ask you to file them first.